 ”She eats fruits and veggies and nothing else.”

 Nothing else?
 Where is this baby going to get her EPA and DHA?
 What about healthy fats in general?
-What about vitamin A (retinol)?
+And vitamin A (retinol)?
 What about B12?
-Babies have died from vitamin A and B12 deficiency!
+Babies have died from lack of vitamin A and B12!

-The problem with vegan pregnancies and babies, is that this diet is considered healthy by most people’s standards.
-People don’t realize that a vegan diet eliminates several extremely important vitamins and the healthy fats that are required to grow a healthy child.
+The problem with vegan pregnancies and babies is that this diet is considered healthy by most people’s standards.

-The Natural Hygiene Society compiled a list of babies who died from either being fed a vegan diet, or died from being fed breast milk from a vegan mother.
-The fact that there is a list of children who have died solely from nutrient deficiencies and starvation is beyond upsetting.
-In fact, it pisses me off.
-How can this diet continually be touted as safe, as a healthy alternative, when it literally kills children?
+But the Natural Hygiene Society compiled a list of babies who died from either being fed a vegan diet or died from being fed breast milk from a vegan mother.
+Would this exist for a healthy diet?
+Seems like a “no” to me.

-Let’s explore what is necessary to grow a healthy human that is lacking from a vegan diet.
+Let’s explore what is needed to grow a healthy human that is lacking from a vegan diet.

 Vitamin A (Retinol)